ComunidadAylas/PackSquash-action/README.md

 ## ⚙️ Example

 This GitHub Actions workflow file uses this action to optimize the resource pack contained in the `pack` directory of the repository (if your pack is at the root of the repository, you may change that path to `.`).
-It runs for every push to the repository, so a ZIP file with the optimized resource pack will be generated for any change. `github_token` is set to the [GitHub-generated `GITHUB_TOKEN` secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret), which is suitable to use in most scenarios, including with private repositories.
+It runs for every push to the repository, so a ZIP file with the optimized resource pack will be generated for any change. `token` is set to the [GitHub-generated `GITHUB_TOKEN` secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret), which is suitable to use in most scenarios, including with private repositories.
 The generated optimized resource pack file is uploaded as an artifact that can be downloaded later.

 ##### `.github/workflows/packsquash.yml`
 ```yaml